LeeLiangze/challenger/docs/getting-started/installation.md

 If you are on Laravel 5.5+ you can skip this step.
 {% endhint %}

-To add the Voyager Service Provider open up your application `config/app.php` file and add `TCG\Voyager\VoyagerServiceProvider::class,` in the `providers` array like so:
+To add the Voyager Service Provider open up your application `config/app.php` file and add `CHG\Voyager\VoyagerServiceProvider::class,` in the `providers` array like so:

 ```php
 <?php